Insurance for scholarship holders

 Before a scholarship holder has been registered as a resident and received a personal identity number:

 Citizens of the EU/EEA and Switzerland must bring an EHIC (European Health Insurance Card) in order to obtain subsidised health care (only paying patient fees (patientavgift)).
-If an individual does not have a valid EHIC, emergency health care is automatically covered under the GIF insurance policy, which covers you and your family.
+If an individual does not have a valid EHIC, emergency health care is automatically covered under the Insurance for foreign visitors' policy (former GIF insurance) which covers you and your family.

-This means that during this time you will automatically receive GIF insurance (Grupp och individförsäkring – group and individual insurance), which covers you and your family, and receive emergency health care in Sweden free of charge.
+This means that during this time you will automatically receive Insurance for foreign visitors (former GIF insurance), which covers you and your family, and receive emergency health care in Sweden free of charge.
 When you visit the health service, you should either pay or request an invoice for the cost, made out to you.
 The receipt/invoice and claim form (signed by your head of department) should then be sent to Kammarkollegiet.

-Please note that GIF does not cover planned care, parental and maternity care.
+Please note that Insurance for foreign visitors (former GIF insurance) does not cover planned care, immunizations or maternity care.

 You may wish to supplement your insurance cover with other private insurance policies, e.g. home insurance, please see below.